 Edensor (pronounced ‘Enzer’) is a small but pretty village situated within the grounds of the Chatsworth Estate.
 Much of it is owned by the Dukes of Devonshire.

 The original village was recorded in the Domesday Book of 1086, at which time it was located along the River Derwent, where the buildings were visible from Chatsworth House.
-This view displeased the 6th Duke of Devonshire, William Cavendish, however, and between 1838 and 1842 he had the entire village dismantled.
+This view displeased the then Duke of Devonshire, William Cavendish, however, and between 1838 and 1842 the entire village was dismantled.
 Many of the residents were moved to the nearby Chatsworth villages of Beeley and Pilsley, and the planning and building of a new village, over the brow of a hill and out of sight of Chatsworth House, was managed by the famed architect Sir Joseph Paxton.

 One of the houses, Park Cottage, was allowed to remain in its original position, reputedly because its elderly tenant at the time did not want to move and the Duke took pity on him.